What Is The Difference Between An SSRI And An SNRI?

 According to a study done in 2008 (based on another in 1986), SSRIs are less effective than tricyclics, an entirely different class of depression medication that happens to be an SNRI as well.
 Specifically, Venlafaxine showed improved results compared to all other SSRI medications given to patients experiencing severe depression.
 SNRIs are generally slightly more expensive than SSRIs.
 However, this will often vary between insurance policies.

-The additional effect on norepinephrine levels means that SNRIs improve energy levels (something many depressed people struggle with) in addition to one's overall mood.
-While in theory, SNRIs sound better, in practice, because treating depression is about balancing a variety of chemicals in the brain, they may not be effective for YOUR needs.
+The additional effect on norepinephrine levels means that SNRIs improve energy levels (something many depressed people experience) in addition to one's overall mood.
+While in theory, SNRIs sound better, in practice, because treating depression is about balancing a variety of chemicals in the brain, they may not be effective for your specific needs.
 Doctors often switch medications and adjust doses until they find the best fit, at a given time.

 Which Is Best For Me?